Did you know?

 - Use garlic, chilli, herbs, spices, lemon or lime juice, rather than salt, to season when cooking at home.

 - Choose tinned fish in spring water instead of brine.

-* If you take medication that affect potassium levels, for conditions including diabetes, heart or kidney disorders, speak to your GP first to check if reduced sodium salt alternatives are suitable for you.
+* If you take medication that affects potassium levels, for conditions including diabetes, heart or kidney disorders, speak to your GP first to check if reduced-sodium salt alternatives are suitable for you.